DSAILatKAIST/awesome-reviews-kaist/paper-review/Reviewpaper2_20214798_Esmeedehaas.md

 ## **6. Reference & Additional materials**

-* Reference of paper: Dupont, E., Goliński, A., Alizadeh, M., Teh, Y. W., & Doucet, A. (2021).
-Coin: Compression with implicit neural representations. arXiv preprint arXiv:2103.03123.
+* Reference of paper: Mali, A., Ororbia, A., Kifer, D., & Giles, L. (2022).
+Neural JPEG: End-to-End Image Compression Leveraging a Standard JPEG Encoder-Decoder. arXiv preprint arXiv:2201.11795.
-* Link to public materials: https://github.com/EmilienDupont/coin
+* Reference of the authors' previous works:
+  1. Mali, A., Ororbia, A. G., & Giles, C. L. (2020, March).
+The sibling neural estimator: Improving iterative image decoding with gradient communication.
+In 2020 Data Compression Conference (DCC) (pp. 23-32).
+IEEE.
+  2. Mali, A., Ororbia, A., Kifer, D., & Giles, L. (2022).
+An empirical analysis of recurrent learning algorithms in neural lossy image compression systems. arXiv preprint arXiv:2201.11782.
+* No public materials on this work were found.